NetZero full-fee industrial UK scholarship now available –Apply early

 Individual project

-The individual research project allows students to investigate deeper into an area of specific interest.
+The individual research project allows students to delve deeper into an area of specific interest.
 It is very common for industrial partners to put forward real world problems or areas of development as potential research project topics.
 The individual research project component takes place between May and September.

 If agreed with the Course Director, part-time students have the opportunity to undertake projects in collaboration with their place of work, which would be supported by academic supervision.